Fizka/Calculator/README.md

-# Magic Calculator
+# Calculator

 ## General Information

-Magic Calculator in Java with GUI in Swing
+Calculator in Java with GUI in Swing

 ## GUI